tlvaldepena/vectorsurv.org/_docs/resistance/larval.md

 * **Setup Date**: The date this test was started.
 Date format is based on the settings under [Account Preferences]({{ site.baseur1 }}/docs/settings/account-preferences).
 * **Read Date**: The date this test was concluded.
 Should be after the Setup Date.
 * **Material**: Enter the pesticide used for this larval resistance test in the text field.
+Check the box below this field if the material used was of technical grade.
 * **Lot #**: The lot # for this batch of material.
 * **Species**: Choose the species that was tested by typing in the species name or using the dropdown arrow to choose the species.
 * **Mosquito Source**: What was the source of these mosquitoes?
 If these were colony mosquitoes, enter the colony name and a brief description of this colony.
 If they were field-collected, indicate on the map where the collections came from by typing in coordinates or using the marker, shape, or line tools.